New York Motorcycle Accident Guide

 Navigating the Open Road of a Personal Injury Claim

 Without the protection of a car surrounding the driver, a motorcycle rider is exposed and at an increased risk of injury compared to drivers of passenger vehicles.
+Motorcycle accidents can cause catastrophic injuries and deaths to motorcyclists.
+It is extremely important to preserve all evidence and uncover all sources of legal and financial responsibility.

 - Running a red light or stop sign without seeing the approaching motorcycle